 There are certain minimum requirements for high school coursework, GPA, ACT/SAT scores, and service hours that must be met to qualify for either of these programs.
 You'll have to meet the requirements in all of these domains in order to be eligible for an award.
-If you've won another academic award, you may have an easier time qualifying for an FAS or FMS award—I'll talk about why and how after discussing all academic requirements.
+If you've won another academic award, you may have an easier time qualifying for an FAS or FMS award—we'll talk about why and how after discussing all academic requirements.

 We'll start off with the easiest of the eligibility criteria—I've laid out here all the high school classes you need to have taken in order to qualify for an award.
 The good news is that most high schools require students to take these classes anyway, so barring any special circumstances, you should meet these requirements.

 This chart outlines coursework requirements for both the FAS and FMS scholarships: